 Chicago O’Hare International Airport (ORD): Tortas Frontera

-What to Order: With little time to spare, you can’t go wrong with the margaritas and guac, and if it’s going to be a while to wait, get the namesake specialty, griddle-baked Mexican sandwiches filled with your choice of beer-braised beef, chipotle chicken, garlicky shrimp and goat cheese, or short ribs.
+What to Order: With little time to spare, you can’t go wrong with the margaritas and guac’.
+But if you’re going to be a while, order the namesake specialty, griddle-baked Mexican sandwiches filled with your choice of beer-braised beef, chipotle chicken, garlicky shrimp and goat cheese.

 Austin-Bergstrom International Airport (AUS): Salt Lick BBQ

-Gate 10 For one last bit of barbecue before you leave, hit up the airport outpost of Austin’s famous BBQ institution, Salt Lick.
-Consistently ranked among the city’s best — no small feat, considering the competition — the restaurant (with two other locations, in Driftwood and Round Rock, both just outside the city) has a sauce that’s addictive and an atmosphere that’s all Texas.
+Gate 10: For one last taste of authentic barbecue, hit up Austin’s famous BBQ institution, Salt Lick, located in Gate 10.
+Consistently ranked among the city’s best — no small feat, considering the competition — the restaurant (with two other locations, in Driftwood and Round Rock, both just outside the city) has a sauce that’s addictive and an atmosphere that’s pure Texas.
 While the terminal-side alternative doesn’t offer the same bucolic setting amidst rolling hills, your meat’s still served up to the highest Salt Lick standards.

-What to Order: Salt Lick brisket is the way to go (when in Rome).
-Their beloved recipe combines sweet sauce with a slow smoke, and pairs superbly with potato salad.
+What to Order: Salt Lick brisket.
+The chain’s beloved recipe combines sweet sauce with a slow smoke, and pairs superbly with potato salad.

 Denver International Airport (DIA): Root Down

-C Gates If you find yourself waiting or passing through the gateway to the West, try the wildly popular local favorite, Root Down.
-Located at the heart of Denver International Airport’s C Gates, the open layout is an abbreviated version of the flagship, serving up the same diverse, “field-to-fork” menu.
-Chef/Owner Justin Cooper made sure the terminal spot had the same quirky aesthetic as the original Highlands location, which is housed inside an old gas station (sister restaurant Linger transformed an old mortuary up the street).
-At the airport, Root Down conjures up a retro 1960s airport vibe, with repurposed basketball court flooring and a wall of growing herbs to mix in some organic elements with the oddball ones.
+C Gates: Located at the heart of Denver International Airport’s C Gates, Root Down’s open layout is an abbreviated version of the Denver flagship, serving up the same diverse, “field-to-fork” menu.
+Chef-owner Justin Cooper made sure the terminal spot had the same quirky aesthetic as the original Highlands location, which is housed inside an old gas station.
+At the airport, Root Down conjures up a retro 1960s vibe, with repurposed basketball court flooring and a wall of growing herbs to sprinkle in organic elements.

-What to Order: Colorado Ranch Meatballs, served with balsamic blueberries, creamed corn, pickled okra, pole beans, quicas, and jalapeno pesto.
-Lemon Ricotta Gnocchi, served with roasted mushrooms from Colorado’s Hazel Dell Farm, poached egg, English peas, Piquillo almond pesto and bacon vin.
+What to Order: Colorado Ranch Meatballs, served with balsamic blueberries, creamed corn, pickled okra, pole beans, quicas, and jalape?o pesto.
+Or try the Lemon Ricotta Gnocchi, served with roasted mushrooms from Colorado’s Hazel Dell Farm, a poached egg, English peas, Piquillo almond pesto and bacon vinegar.

 Miami International Airport (MIA): Cafe La Carreta

-Terminal E Passing through the Miami International Airport might be one of the most miserable travel experiences you can have, but there’s an oasis amid the madness.
-The family-owned Cuban joint Cafe La Caretta brings a small ray of light to your stint at MIA in the form of “abuela style” cuisine evolved from the pre-takeover culture of Little Havana.
+Terminal E: The busy Miami International Airport boasts few comforts, but there’s an oasis amid the madness.
+The family-owned Cuban joint Cafe La Caretta brings a small ray of light to your stint at MIA in the form of “abuela style” cooking evolved from the pre-takeover culture of Little Havana.

-What to Order: It’s a no-brainer: go for the Cuban, of course, and wash it down with the chain’s signature Cuban espresso to avoid a calorie coma.
+What to Order: It’s a no-brainer: the Cuban sandwich.
+Wash it down with the chain’s signature Cuban espresso to avoid a calorie coma.

 Atlanta Hartsfield-Jackson International Airport (ATL): One Flew South

-Terminal E As the busiest airport in the country, Atlanta’s Hartsfield-Jackson International Airport has a lot of people to please.
+Terminal E: As the busiest airport in the country, Atlanta’s Hartsfield-Jackson International Airport has many mouths to feed.
 Not skimping on Southern hospitality, they opened the city’s most acclaimed fine-dining restaurant, One Flew South, to give visitors and passers-through a taste of what they call “Southernational” cuisine, comprised of ingredients from pimento cheese to bok choy.
 Perhaps the country’s closest thing to a culinary destination inside an airport, One Flew South is separated from the terminal rush by a wood-slat wall, and a massive photo backdrop transports you to a forest of Georgia Pines — with a bar.

-What to Order: Go full-on dirty South with the open-faced meatball sandwich topped with pimento cheese, BBQ sauce, bacon, sautéed spinach and a fried egg, or head the other direction with sushi rolls.
+What to Order: Go full-on dirty South with the open-faced meatball sandwich topped with pimento cheese, BBQ sauce, bacon, sautéed spinach and a fried egg.
+Alternatively, head the other direction with refined sushi rolls.

 Los Angeles International Airport (LAX): Real Food Daily

-Terminal 4 Stale airport options and LA’s health-obsessed culture do not mix; you can indulge in the latter now that the city’s popular “organic vegetable-based” restaurant has joined the airport roster.
+Terminal 4: Stale food options don’t mix well will LA’s health-obsessed culture; fortunately, you can indulge in the latter now that the city’s popular “organic vegetable-based” restaurant, Real Food Daily, has joined the airport roster.
 Founder Ann Gentry’s dedication to the green food movement and healthy dining serves both the terminal and tired, sweaty travelers well.

-What to Order: Go so LA and get some green juice, or do the macrobiotic Real Food Meal consisting of brown rice, beans, greens, and a variety of vegetables.
-Or just get a banh mi.
+What to Order: Drink green juice, or do the macrobiotic Real Food Meal consisting of brown rice, beans, greens, and a variety of vegetables.
+Real Food Daily also makes a mean bahn mi.